-• Split seat: When installing a child restraint system in the rear seat center position, adjust both seat cushions to the same position and align both seatbacks at the same angle.
+Split seat: When installing a child restraint system in the rear seat center position, return both the left and right seatbacks to the upright position.
 Otherwise, the child restraint system cannot be securely restrained and this may cause death or serious injuries in a collision.